 This is very good news.
-When I was sexually assaulted by On one occasion young women in a national Urdu an editor years before I worked at Buzzfeed, much before newsroom were advised by senior male colleagues against the #MeToo movement, I was told by several senior women spending time with us: women who wear sleeveless dresses and reporters that they had faced similar situations but learnt have progressive views.
-"Stay away or you will also go astray to choose their battles - it was hard enough being a woman like them". covering serious beats, but to acknowledge that they had First, they don't want you in the newsroom.
-Once you've been victimised sexually would make them seem even more made your way, they won't give you the work you want.
-If you manage to get promoted you are told you must have slept with unwelcome in all-male newsrooms.
+When I was sexually assaulted by an editor years before I worked at Buzzfeed, much before the #MeToo movement, I was told by several senior women reporters that they had faced similar situations but learnt to choose their battles - it was hard enough being a woman covering serious beats, but to acknowledge that they had been victimised sexually would make them seem even more unwelcome in all-male newsrooms.